Ranking Questions: Meaning, Examples, & Analysis Methods

 • Each item must be assigned a unique rank with a clear hierarchy of choices.

-Ranking question examples:
+Ranking question examples

-Ranking question example
+Ranking question meaning

-Ranking survey templates
+Ranking question survey templates

 3 Types of Survey Ranking Questions